foxitsoftware/cordova-plugin-foxitpdf/README.md

 ## Attention

-1.The product is still in the early stage of development.
+1. The product is still in the early stage of development.
 We will continue to focus on refining and improving this project.

 2. if you cordova version is 7.0.0 maybe you will encounter this problem no such file or directory, open 'xxxx/platforms/android/AndroidManifest.xml' this is cordova bug,on this link has solution: https://cordova.apache.org/announcements/2017/12/04/cordova-android-7.0.0.html

->
-However this a major breaking change for people creating standalone Cordova Android projects.
+>However this a major breaking change for people creating standalone Cordova Android projects.
 This also means that the locations of files have changed and have been brought in line to the structure used by Android Studio.
 This may affect plugin.xml files and config.xml files that use edit-config, and make it so plugins that use edit-config will not be able to be compatible with both Android 6.x and Android 7.x.
 To fix this issue, please do the following in your XML files